fcnatra/KataPathFinder/README.md

 It's really hard to solve in general, so in this task the maze have only one position with wall.

+Empty positions are marked **.**

+Walls are marked **W**

-Empty positions are marked ..
-Wall is marked W. All border positions are guaranteed to be empty in all test cases.
+All border positions are guaranteed to be empty in all test cases.
 And yes, wall is close enough to escape without meeting a monster.

 Every time you are ready to make a move, call the function endTurn(way) where way parameter equal one of 'N', 'E', 'S' or 'W'. endTurn() returns monster's move.